ivancuric/js-perf/README.md

 # Shipping performant JS code to production

 Oh boy, this is a big one.
 Lots of stuff to cover, across a wide and wildly changing landscape.
 It's also a topic that covers everyone's favourite: The JS Framewok of the Month™.

 I'll try to stick to the "Tools, not rules" mantra and keep the JS buzzwords to a minimum.
-I definetly won't be able to cover everything in a 2000 word article,
+Since I won't be able to cover everything related to JS performance in a 2000 word article, make sure you read the references and do your own research afterwards.

 But before we dive into specifics, let's dive a bit deeper and get a broader understanding of the issue by answering the following: What is considered as performant JavaScript and how does it fit into the broader scope web performance metrics?